 I could spend the day detailing the extent of the Government's failures but I am more concerned with prevailing on the Minister and the Government the urgency of making progress from aspirational soundings and gestures and putting in place clear accountable policy plans for the implementation of transformative climate action measures that will ensure secure, sovereign and sustainable production and supply of energy, food, water, transportation, housing and employment.

-We are also behind in terms of transport renewable targets.
+We are also behind in meeting transport renewable targets.
 We have a minimal number of electric vehicles on the roads and confusion about charging points, on which there is no agreed plan.
 Public charging infrastructure and electric vehicle affordability are critical to growth.
-The Commission for Regulation of Utilities issued a paper on public charging in October 2018 in which it stated there would be no further funding of charging assets through network charges.
+In October 2018 the Commission for Regulation of Utilities issued a paper on public charging, in which it stated there would be no further funding of charging assets through network charges.
 The regulator now expects the ESB to arrange the sale of these assets.
 Who will buy these assets and who will finance, build and maintain the network in the future?
 Without public charging, the number of electric vehicles on the road will not increase.
 Charging needs to be integrated on an all-Ireland basis and must be supplied through an all-Ireland grid to ensure integration of transport.

 We need to rethink how we get our food to us.
-At the moment we are all trying to source our produce locally.
-Will we locally source our EVs, our fridges and everything that goes with maintaining our homes?
-We have to make a journey to get there and we need to be daring to take it.
+We are all trying to source our produce locally.
+Will we locally source our EVs, fridges and everything that goes with maintaining our homes?
+We have to make a journey to get there and need to be daring to take it.

-On the positive side, protecting the ozone layer was our first foray into trying to raise awareness of the environment and the damage that human habitation is doing to our planet.
+On the positive side, protecting the ozone layer was our first foray into trying to raise awareness of the environment and the damage that human habitation was doing to our planet.
 That was more than 20 years ago.
 It was a positive news story.
 The ozone layer was in dire trouble.
 It was disappearing fast.
-With the bold step of banning chlorofluorocarbons, CFCs, in Europe, and to some extent in greedy America, we have successfully reversed the depletion of the ozone layer.
-It is now in a much healthier state and is regrowing.
+With the bold step of banning chlorofluorocarbons, CFCs, in Europe, and, to some extent, in greedy America, we have successfully reversed the depletion of the ozone layer.
+It is now in a much healthier state and regrowing.

 I support the idea of a permanent committee on climate action.
 It is important to remember that the mandate of the current Joint Committee on Climate Action was furnished by the Citizens' Assembly to examine how the State can make Ireland a leader in tackling climate change, as well making as a number of key recommendations.
-We are currently far from implementing those recommendations and far away from a leadership role.
-Some nine years ago the target that Ireland was given was to reduce greenhouse gas emissions by 20% by 2020.
-Ireland has consistently lagged behind in reaching those goals, and is now on target to have reduced its emissions by just 1% by 2020.
-The fines we may face from Europe are estimated at up to €600 million a year.
-I know the Government a has different view and there are different opinions on what those fines may be.
+We are far from implementing those recommendations and a leadership role.
+Some nine years ago the target Ireland was given was to reduce greenhouse gas emissions by 20% by 2020.
+Ireland has consistently lagged behind in reaching those goals and is now on target to have reduced its emissions by just 1% by 2020.
+The fines we may face from the European Union are estimated at up to €600 million a year.
+I know that the Government a has different view and that there are different opinions on what those fines may be.
 A Minister has estimated them to be approximately €30 million.
-These are significant costs, and the cost is far greater than those short-term financial fines.
+These are significant costs and the cost is far greater than those short-term financial fines.

 This year is crucially important.
-It is deeply disappointing that the conversation is still focused on having clear actions in place by the end of this year .
+It is deeply disappointing that the conversation is still focused on having clear actions in place by the end of this year.
 The ambition for 2019 needs to be greater.
 It was deeply disappointing when Ministers came to the House to speak to us before Christmas.
-I welcome the Minister's return, but I expect, as I am sure others do, that all of those Ministers will return for a proper debate in respect each of their portfolios.
+I welcome the Minister's return, but I expect, as I am sure others do, that all of those Ministers will return for a proper debate on each of their portfolios.
 We did not hear about plans for reduction.
-In light of the fines we will pay next year, it would surely be better to front-load investment this year, before our first year of reckoning in 2020, to ensure that those fines are reduced.
-That money could be invested in concrete action.
+In the light of the fines we will pay next year, it would surely be better to front-load investment this year, before our first year of reckoning in 2020, to ensure those fines are reduced.
+That money could be invested in concrete actions.

-I acknowledge that the Minister is one of the first within the Government to begin the discussion about the concept of the circular economy and different models of development.
-I commend him on that.
-I believe that people are beginning to understand that this is not simply about tweaking but about radically different ways of doing development.
+I acknowledge that the Minister is one of the first within the Government to begin the discussion about the concept of the circular economy and different models of development, on which I commend him.
+I believe people are beginning to understand this is not simply about tweaking but about radically different ways of doing development.
 Socially and environmentally sustainable ways are needed.
-We also need to realise that there will be losses.
+We also need to realise there will be losses.
 Businesses and industries may not continue into the next era and may need to change.

 However, there is also hypocrisy.
-The Minister referred to the transition and said that things do not happen instantaneously.
+The Minister referred to the transition and said things did not happen instantaneously.
 We cannot take negative steps towards the future at the same time.
-I refer to the issuance of new drilling or exploration licences and new measures for importing liquified natural gas, LNG, repositories in Shannon, handling gas from other parts of the world which may have been fracked.
+I refer to the issuance of new drilling or exploration licences and new measures for importing liquefied natural gas, LNG, repositories in Shannon, handling gas from other parts of the world which may have been fracked.
 These are new and negative hostages to fortune.
 This is not simply about not making the change fast enough; it is about taking steps in the wrong direction.
-Senator Devine spoken eloquently about green energy and the need for that to be at the centre of what is done.
-I very much support her concerns on blood coal.
-We need to examine that on a number of ethical grounds.
+Senator Devine spoke eloquently about green energy and the need for it to be at the centre of what was done.
+I very much support her concerns about blood coal.
+We need to examine that issue on a number of ethical grounds.
 We should be able to meet our 70% target by 2030 and that investment should be front-loaded.

-I refer to the key issue that I would like the Minister to address.
+I refer to the key issue I would like the Minister to address.
 He mentioned market failure but it has many forms.
 Addressing climate change is primarily a political and social responsibility and accountability must be arranged accordingly.
 In that regard, I have some questions about green bonds.
 There has been a lack of information on this issue.
 Ireland issued €3 billion in green bonds to investors from around the world in the final quarter of 2018.
 This needs to be discussed.
 As I understand it, a coupon of 1.35% was attached to them.
-The Minister may clarify this, but if I am not mistaken, this will generate a return of up to 16% for those investors over the next 12 years.
-We need a few key pieces of information on that.
+The Minister may clarify this, but if I am not mistaken, it will generate a return of up to 16% for those investors in the next 12 years.
+We need a few key pieces of information.
 Where will the €3 billion be invested?
 Will it be in private or public projects?

 So far, I have found reference to eligible green projects.
 What are such projects?
 Where are the criteria involved?
 What is the process for deciding how the €3 billion will be invested?
 I know that it maps onto the national development plan but, again, will the individual projects be required to be profitable or will it be a matter that this gives us money to invest in initiatives that are effective and that the money is returned from general State coffers?

-The 12-year period relating to bonds somewhat ironically matches the 12 years remaining to avoid catastrophic climate change.
-Can we rest assured that the meeting of our emission reduction targets will take top priority? if, for example, there are actions which can be taken and which would more effectively reduce emissions but do not generate profit, will they be prioritised over less effective actions that would give rise to profits?
-This is extremely important.
+The 12-year period related to bonds somewhat ironically matches the 12 years remaining to avoid catastrophic climate change.
+Can we rest assured that the meeting of our emissions reduction targets will take top priority?
+If, for example, there are actions which can be taken and which would more effectively reduce emissions but do not generate profit, will they be prioritised over less effective actions that would give rise to profits?
+That is extremely important.
 How does it map onto the fines we are paying?
 Is it a case that the public will pay the fines but that potential financial benefits will go to investors?

 We know that public investment can be the best way to drive innovation.
-Texts such as The Entrepreneurial State show that public investment in respect of which there is public accountability can be more responsive to innovation, to changes in technology and to changes in understanding and political requirements.
-We must ensure that we do not tie ourselves into building toll roads again and that we invest in public transport and keep rail and bus networks in public ownership.
+Texts such as The Entrepreneurial State show that public investment in respect of which there is public accountability can be more responsive to innovation, changes in technology and changes in understanding and political requirements.
+We must ensure we do not tie ourselves into building toll roads again and that we invest in public transport and keep rail and bus networks in public ownership.
 BusConnects is a positive step and we need bus and rail transport provision to increase.
-Will that be in the context of public delivery so that we might continue to respond to changing and evolving standards?
-Will investment in high-quality cycling infrastructure, which provides a direct return of 3:1 or higher on investment, be made?
-It is not a zero-sum game.
+Will that be in the context of public delivery in order that we might continue to respond to changing and evolving standards?
+Will investment in high quality cycling infrastructure, which provides a direct return of 3:1 or higher on investment, be made?
+It is not a zero sum game.
 If we invest in cycling, greenways, etc., we will not only reap benefits in terms of health, cost and social benefits but also in terms of the environment.